Up Till Dawn (On the Move)

 "Up Till Dawn (On the Move)" is a song by Dutch DJ duo Lucas & Steve.
 It was released on 28 April 2017 by Spinnin' Records.

 Background

-The track from Barthezz dance classic ‘On The Move’, Lucas & Steve remixed the track to 'Up Till Dawn (On the Move)'.
+Lucas & Steve remixed Barthezz's dance classic ‘On The Move’ to 'Up Till Dawn (On the Move)'.

 Composition

 We Rave You said: "the track is the perfect feel-good soundtrack, with smooth guitar licks, infectiously catchy vocals and uplifting chords."